FelixRiddle/learning-projects/ecommerce/IDEAS.md

 | | |✅ When it's full of images, the last is disabled.
 |✅ Feedback
 | |✅ Status alerts
+| |⬜️ Show an error when the maximum amount of images has been reached

 ✅ Profile
 |⬜️ Search bar for settings